John Lovblad: Diplomatic career

-In 1963, John Löfblad was appointed Labour Attaché at the Swedish Embassy in Washington, D.C.
+In 1963, Lovblad was appointed Labour Attaché at the Swedish Embassy in Washington, D.C.
 In this role, he traveled extensively across the United States, both to connect with Swedish immigrant communities and to establish relationships with influential American labor leaders such as Jay Lovestone and the first president of the AFL-CIO, George Meany.

-Löfblad reported regularly to Sweden on the evolving welfare policies and social developments in the United States.
-His travels—mostly by car—took him to every U.S. state except Hawaii.
+Lovblad reported regularly to Sweden on the evolving welfare policies and social developments in the United States.
+His travels, mostly by car, took him to every U.S. state except Hawaii.
 He continued to cultivate close relationships with prominent labor figures, including Lane Kirkland, Edward J. Carlough and John Sweeney.

 During this period, he resided in Bethesda, Maryland, commuting daily to the Swedish Embassy in Washington, D.C.

 General Secretary of the International Federation of Building and Woodworkers

-Earlier in his life, John Löfblad had attended a congress of the International Federation of Building and Woodworkers (IFBWW) as a guest and was deeply impressed by the organization’s global mission.
-When the position of General Secretary became vacant following the departure of Arne Hagen, Löfblad decided to apply.
-Despite being discouraged by Sweden’s Finance Minister Gunnar Sträng—who warned him about the post’s relatively low salary—Löfblad stood by his candidacy.
-In 1966, at the IFBWW Congress in Oslo, he was elected General Secretary, a role he would hold until 1989.

-He was re-elected at every subsequent congress: Ostend (13th Congress), Stockholm in 1975 (14th), Vienna in 1978 (15th), Madrid in 1981 (16th), and Geneva in 1985 (17th).
+Earlier in his life, Lovblad had attended a congress of the International Federation of Building and Woodworkers (IFBWW) as a guest and was deeply impressed by the organization’s global mission.
+When the position of General Secretary became vacant following the departure of Arne Hagen, Lovblad decided to apply.
+Despite being discouraged by Sweden’s Finance Minister Gunnar Sträng, who warned him about the post’s relatively low salary, Lovblad stood by his candidacy.
+In 1966, at the IFBWW Congress in Oslo, he was elected General Secretary, a role he would hold until 1989.He was re-elected at every subsequent congress: Ostend (13th Congress), Stockholm in 1975 (14th), Vienna in 1978 (15th), Madrid in 1981 (16th), and Geneva in 1985 (17th).
 Initially, the federation’s headquarters were located at Ewaldsgade in Copenhagen, Denmark.
-However, due to his frequent travels to Geneva for International Labour Organization (ILO) meetings, he relocated the headquarters to Geneva, Switzerland—first to Rue de la Coulouvrenière near the Rhône River, where it remains today.
+However, due to his frequent travels to Geneva for International Labour Organization (ILO) meetings, he relocated the headquarters to Geneva, Switzerland, first to Rue de la Coulouvrenière near the Rhône River, where it remains today.

 Under his leadership, the IFBWW evolved into a global union secretariat, growing to represent 3.5 million members worldwide.
-Löfblad was a frequent guest at AFL-CIO annual conferences in Florida.
+Lovblad was a frequent guest at AFL-CIO annual conferences in Florida.
 In 1982, he served as a guest lecturer at the Congress of the Sheet Metal Workers’ International Association.

-Löfblad played a key role in integrating major trade unions from the U.S.—including the International Union of Bricklayers and Allied Craftworkers and the International Union of Operating Engineers—as well as trade unions from Japan, Africa, and Latin America.
+Lovblad played a key role in integrating major trade unions from the U.S, including the International Union of Bricklayers and Allied Craftworkers and the International Union of Operating Engineers, as well as trade unions from Japan, Africa, and Latin America.
 He traveled extensively in Africa and South America, promoting union education and human rights.
 Notably, he visited countries like Turkey and Chile multiple times, even meeting Turkish Prime Minister Bülent Ecevit in prison.
 Visiting incarcerated unionists in authoritarian regimes became one of his personal missions.